loekd/AzureContainerInstancesLinux/README.md

 2. jobprocessor
  An ASPNET core web api that is used to process jobs read from the Service bus queue.
 3. logging
  An ASPNET core web api that is used to log informational messages from the other two containers.
+The information is logged into files, that are written to a mounted volume (an Azure File Share).

 ## Prerequisites